malc0mn/ptp-ip/README.md

         A custom GUID to use for the initiator. (default random) -h string
-        The responder host to connect to. (default "192.168.0.1") -i    This will run the ptpip command with an interactive shell -n string
+        The responder host to connect to. (default "192.168.0.1") -i    This will run the ptpip command with an interactive shell.
+  -n string
         A custom friendly name to use for the initiator.
   -p value